mattclark186/Fantasy-Premier-League-Predictor/README.md

 | MID      | 0.366 | 1.212 | 2.016 |
 | FWD      | 0.321 | 1.346 | 2.277 |

-The RMSE values being higher than the MAE values shows that the predicitons are occasionally significantly far from the actual values, despite the MAE values alone showing the predictions are relatively close on average.
+Relatively low MAE values with higher RMSE values indicate that the predictions are fairly accurate on average but with occasional large errors.

 ## 📝 Details